 • Refrigerate turnovers for 20 minutes before baking

-If you have tons of apples in Autumn, you can put them to great use by making Apple Sauce or baking up these memorable apple desserts:
+If you have tons of apples in Autumn, try these delicious apple turnovers, and then you can put them to great use by making our easy homemade Applesauce or baking up these memorable apple desserts:

 Apple Turnover Recipe